Kaktushose/jda-commands/docs/interactions/overview.md

 }
 ```

+1. This will be a command called `/cookie clicker`
+2. This will be a button labeled with `Collect 🍪`

 Let's see what's going on here:

-- Both `onClicker` and `onGreet` are an entrypoint for starting a new conversation.
-Everytime they get executed a new
+- The `/cookie clicker` command is an entrypoint for starting a new conversation.
+Everytime the command gets executed
+JDA will hand over a [`SlashCommandInteractionEvent`](https://docs.jda.wiki/net/dv8tion/jda/api/events/interaction/command/SlashCommandInteractionEvent.html)
+to JDA-Commands, which is used to create a new [Runtime](../start/runtime.md).

-[Runtime](../start/runtime.md) will be started that will also create an instance of `CookieClicker`.
-This also means
+- This [Runtime](../start/runtime.md) will then create a new instance of the `CookieClicker` class.
+This instance is used
-that you cannot exchange values between these two commands using class variables.
+to execute the `onClicker` method.

-- `onCookie` is linked the `onClicker` and will use the same instance of `CookieClicker` as on `onClicker`.
+- When the `Collect 🍪` button gets clicked the same [Runtime](../start/runtime.md) and thus the same instance of the
+`CookieClicker` class will be used to execute the `onCookie` method.

-- `onCookie` is only executable as long as the [Runtime](../start/runtime.md) is alive and thus the instance of
+- This also means the `Collect 🍪` button is only usable as long as the [Runtime](../start/runtime.md) is alive and thus the instance of
-`CookieClicker` exists.
-You can circumvent this by making `onCookie` [independent](../start/runtime.md#independent).
+the `CookieClicker` class exists.
+You can circumvent this by making the `Collect 🍪` button [independent](../start/runtime.md#independent).